• Skip to main content

 1 ¾ cups (210 grams) all-purpose flour, 3 tablespoons (42 grams) unsalted butter, 2 ½ teaspoons (7 grams) kosher salt

-• Add the sourdough discard and water to the mixing bowl.
+• Add the sourdough discard and water to the bowl.
 Mix and knead lightly until a soft, slightly sticky dough forms.

 7 tablespoons (100 grams) water, ½ cup (113 grams) sourdough starter discard